fredpaist/portfolio/README.md

 # My portfolio code

+Projekt, mis oli vajalik kooli lõpetamiseks, nüüd olen võtnud eesmärgi seda uuendada ja paremaks teha.

-this is version 1, right now I'm trying to get rid of all old code and start usind vue.js instead of jQuery
+this is version 1 right now I'm trying to get rid of all old code *start using vue.js instead of jQuery
+*start using webpack so we can also use scss and postcss

 ### Install